Ryan-izad/LabWeek1/index.md

 > “C++ is designed to allow you to express ideas, but if you don't have ideas or don't have any clue about how to express them, C++ doesn't offer much help.” -random quote I found online on C++

-Some of my goals for second-year of college include:
+Some of my goals for my second-year of college include:

 - [x] Maintaining a strong GPA
 - [ ] Having a project listed on my resume